Visual-Dawg/hyprland-wiki/pages/Getting Started/Installation.md

+---
+title: Installation
+---

 # Foreword

 Due to their proprietary nature, Nvidia GPUs have limited compatibility with Hyprland.
 If you want to try Hyprland on Nvidia regardless (many people have reported successes), follow the [Nvidia page](../../Nvidia) after installing Hyprland.

 ## Distros